ceejbot/soulsy/docs/article-theming.md

 ## What goes into a theme

+One of SoulsyHUD's design goals was to be easily themeable.
+If I got it right, you should be able to design a HUD layout that complements any UI theme, using its fonts, icons, and colors.
+This article discusses how you can change images and fonts to theme the HUD beyond how it lays out items on the screen.
+There's a separate full article on [what you can do with layout files](./article-layouts-v2.md).

-Here's what Soulsy needs to draw layouts:
+Here's what Soulsy pulls together to draw a HUD on the screen:

-- a layout file describing where to draw the HUD elements
+- a layout file describing where to draw the HUD elements, how large they are, and so on
 - a a `.ttf` TrueType font file containing the typeface to use for text
-- background images for the whole hud, for slots, and hotkeys, in svg format
+- background images for the whole hud, for slots, and hotkeys, in `svg` format
 - images for hotkeys (PC keyboard shortcuts, PS5 controller buttons, Xbox controller buttons)
-- images for all or some icons also in svg format
+- images for some or all of its icons also in `svg` format

 SoulsyHUD provides decent defaults for all of these.
 However, all of these elements can be replaced by a theme mod.
 If you're integrating the HUD with an overall UI makeover, like Untarnished or Nordic, you'll want to replace some or all of these things.

-There's a separate full article on [what you can do with layout files](./article-layouts-v2.md).
-This article discusses how you can change images and fonts to theme the HUD beyond how it lays out items on the screen.

 ## Fonts

 You can use any Truetype font to render text in the HUD.
 If the font supports it, you can generate glyphs for character sets beyond the usual Western alphabet glyphs.
-The HUD should be able to render any valid UTF8 character if the font supports it.
+The HUD should be able to render any valid [UTF-8 character](https://www.utf8.com) if the font includes glyphs for that character.

+⚠️ There are some characters the game menus can display that are invalid UTF-8 characters.
+Skyrim's Flash menus support an older text encoding called [UCS-2](https://en.wikipedia.org/wiki/Universal_Coded_Character_Set), and some characters in that encoding are not converted properly to UTF-8.
+I have encountered two mods that have item names that can't be represented properly.
+Fixing this bug is on my list for post-1.0.
+See [the ucs2-rs library](https://lib.rs/crates/ucs2).
+Even simple text is nothing but simple, it turns out.

 Put the `.ttf` file in `SKSE/plugins/resources/fonts` and name it in the layout.
 The `font_size` option specifies what size to generate Imgui font billboard data.
 Text will look best when rendered at this size, so make this match whatever size most of your HUD text is.

-Here's the full set of font options in the layout file:
+Here's the full set of font options as they'd appear in a layout file:

 ```toml
 font = "ComicSans.ttf"